OpenAPITools/openapi-generator/docs/usage.md

         -o <output directory>, --output <output directory>
             where to write the generated files (current dir by default)

+        -p <additional properties>, --additional-properties <additional
+        properties>
+            sets additional properties that can be referenced by the mustache templates in the format of name=value,name=value.
+You can also have multiple occurrences of this option.

         --package-name <package name>
             package for generated classes (where supported)